-Most logs (n=7) include many manifestations of the need for control (n=42) in physical intrapersonal manifestations (n=4), physical interpersonal manifestations (n=6), transference relations (n=5) and countertransference (n=3).

 Physical intrapersonal manifestations of the need for control and release

-Half the logs depict the need for control, with descriptions of the patients’rigid body positions.
-For example, in Yair’s therapy log:“ Yair’s shoulders are raised and held, his ribcage isrigid, and his breathing seems shallow” (log 6 session 1).
+Half the logs depict the need for control, with descriptions of the patients ’rigid body positions.
+For example, in Yair’s therapy log:“ Yair’s shoulders are raised and held, his ribcage is rigid, and his breathing seems shallow” (log 6 session 1).
 One of the main characteristics found in most logs throughout the stages of therapy is an imbalanced and intentionally vestibular system (n=5).
 For example, Yair: “He is busy with balance again and finding the center” (log 6 session 33).
 Some logs indicate that the patients intentionally try to lose control or balance (n=3).
 At an advanced stage of therapy, the vestibular imbalance receives an emotional verbal expression, as with Gali: “… It's like a boat rocking at sea.
 There’s a rope.
 She points to the center of her body, straightens her back and the sea moves the boat, the surroundings are stormy” (log 7 session 33, attaché 5).

 Interpersonal physical manifestations of the need for control

-Most logs (n=6) show disruptions in the flow of movement and the patient’sdifficulty moving spontaneously, joining a powerful movement carried out by the therapist, or transferring from the role of leader to that of follower, and vice versa.
+Most logs (n=6) show disruptions in the flow of movement and the patient's difficulty moving spontaneously, joining a powerful movement carried out by the therapist, or transferring from the role of leader to that of follower, and vice versa.
 For example, when treating Gali: “We move simultaneously, taking turns leading.
 If I hand over the lead to her without telling her, she immediately stops the movement” (log 7 session 1).

-The need for control in transference relations

-Most logs (n=5) describe feelings of hyper self-criticism.
-Criticism has beenfound to cause patterns of avoidance, low self-esteem, and a rejection of emotional needs.
-For example, with Gali: “I prefer dancing in a room.
-I went to watch a lesson, but I’m not flexible enough and they’re all better than I am…” (log 7 session 21).
-At a later stage,Gali initiated a dialogue with her self-criticism:“The expectations I have of myself cause my body to feel paralyzed.
-I understood that the choice is in my hands to allow more room for desire or fear” (log 7 session 34).
-The need to control (or lead), together with difficulty in emotional regulation appears in most logs (n=5), showing patterns of rigid thought and feelings of loss of control, as in Alon's therapy log: “A dream – someone is annoying me.
-I lose my temper and can’t control my body.
-I see myself from the side, I am the one looking from the side like a ghost.
-It was scary” (log 4 session 9).

 The need for control in countertransference relations

 In a small number of logs the therapist reports feeling objection, silencing and anger (n=3).
 For example, when treating Naamah: “I have difficult feelings of management, control, silencing.”
 Confronted with these difficult emotions, the therapist chooses to postpone her response, or reflect on them through movement: “I allow her to repeat the course several times until I find the right way for me to join in.
-Similarly, in side-by-side drawing, she draws on my page and I mirror her drawings on her page “(log 1 session 34, attaché 23).
+Similarly, in side-by-side drawing, she draws on my page, and I mirror her drawings on her page “(log 1 session 34).

 Discussion